-KOIN Center 222 SW Columbia Street Suite 1600 Portland, OR 97201 503-222-6060
+KOIN Center 222 SW Columbia Street Suite 1600 Portland, OR 97201 503-222-6060 This page intentionally blank

 Acknowledgements

 ECONorthwest prepared this report for the City of Millersburg.
 ECONorthwest and the City of Millersburg thank those who helped develop the Millersburg Housing Capacity Analysis.